j-oey/bronxpack/t4 pluto/readme.txt

 -bot spawns automatically on first round
 -last stand is disabled for bots
--all snipers are one shot kill and everything else does no damage -fall damage is disabled
+-all bolt action and semi auto rifles are one shot kill and everything else does no damage -fall damage is disabled
 -killcam is added, but does not slow down like the console mod